 Federal Reserve in their 2019 report said that over 20% of US population are unbanked and continue to rely on cash as a primary form of payment for transactions of all sizes.
 So, there must be more percentage of unbanked population in developing and under developed countries.
 Thus, cash is not fully disappearing.

-PRODUCT DEVELOPMENT AND COMPETITIVE LANDSCAPE
+PRODUCT DEVELOPMENT AND COMPETITIVE LANDSCAPE IN ATM MARKET

 The market leaders are involved in a tough battle to gain a larger slice of market share, with intensive research and development, as well as focus on multi-function devices becoming the norm.
 Some of the recent developments to have taken place are: